 Where is the Best Mid Range Place to Stay in Banff?
 Mount Royal Hotel provides excellent comfortable and modern rooms right on the main crosswalk of Banff.

-Where to Stay in Banff With Air Conditioning?
+Where to Stay With Air Conditioning?
 Moose Hotel & Suites.
 Air Conditioning is not common in the Rockies as it’s always pretty cool at night.
 If AC is must consider the Moose Hotel.

 Where is the Most Unique Place to Stay in Banff?
 Baker Creek Mountain Resort is a romantic location on the Bow Valley Parkway.
 If you want to feel like you’re lost in a traditional log cabin this place is for you.